cens/ohmagePhone/README.md

 Copy it to the phone and open it to install.
 Alternatively, if the phone is plugged in you can use `adb install bin/<apk_name>.apk` (where `<apk_name>` is the name of the apk which was shown by the ant command).

-If you are trying to build in eclipse and have a problem where the Config.java file can't be found, make sure you clean the project as this will cause the Config.java file to be generated with the values in ant.properties